ethyreal/audiencestream-ios/README.md

 This is a walk through of setting up a simple project to use the AudienceStream(http://tealium.com/products/audiencestream/) iOS library.

 ####1.
 Clone/Copy Library####
-onto your dev machine by clicking on the *Clone to Desktop* or *Download ZIP* buttons on the main repo page.
+Copy or clone the library repo onto your dev machine by clicking on the *Clone to Desktop* or *Download ZIP* buttons on the main repo page.

 ####2.
 Add Tealium Framworks To Project

-2a.
 From the *audiencestream-ios/Release* folder, drag & drop the *TealiumUtilities* and *TEALAudienceStream* frameworks into your XCode project's Navigation window.

 ####3.
 Link Frameworks
 [Link the following Apple framework](https://developer.apple.com/library/ios/recipes/xcode_help-project_editor/Articles/AddingaLibrarytoaTarget.html) to your project: